hitmoose007/wander-AR/README.md

 </p>

 - AR Navigation:
-  - Placing Virtual Waypoints: Real-time virtual pointers for precise guidance.
+  - Placing Virtual Waypoints: Real-time virtual waypoints and targets placed for precise guidance.
-  - Navigation Pathfinding: Navigational Graph is created and shortest path is calculated using A* algorithm.
+  - Navigation Pathfinding: Navigational Graph is created and shortest path to the target is calculated & displayed to the user.

 <p align="center">
   <img src="Assets/ImmersalSDK/Samples/Images/navigation1.png" height="400" hspace="20" />
   <img src="Assets/ImmersalSDK/Samples/Images/navigation2.png" height="400" hspace="20" />
 </p>

+- Home Screen:
-- Home Screen: Retrieves all private and public map information from the firestore database and allows users to add new maps to the collection.
+  - Retrieves all private and public maps from the Firestore database.
+  - Allows users to add new maps to the collection after mapping the environment.
+  - Provides users with credentials to log into the Immersal Developer Portal for more map customizations.

 <p align="center">
   <img src="Assets/ImmersalSDK/Samples/Images/homescreen1.png" height="400" hspace="20"/>